-Ever since metal detection for consumer product safety was introduced almost 65 years ago, the two big questions have been how small a foreign object can you find, and how often will there be false rejects?
+Ever since metal detection for consumer product safety was introduced almost 65 years ago, the two big questions have been how small a foreign object can you find and how often there will be false rejects.
 Success in the product inspection industry depends, in large part, on how you balance these two competing requirements.

 Things like price, quality, reliability and service play an important role, too, but the multi-million dollar question in our business still remains: How do you find the smallest contaminants, while ignoring what can sometimes be huge, confusing effects from the product or environment?

 If you have ever been to a large airport with multiple metal detectors and X-ray systems for security purposes, you may have seen this tradeoff in action.
 One lane seems to be just humming along, while another is beeping and flashing, leading to unwanted manual inspections.
 This is usually caused by systems running with different setup parameters (too tight or too loose), systems that aren’t maintained or calibrated correctly, or different generations of systems with old and new technology in the same facility.